 Sound complex and overwhelming?
-It is if you embark on this journey alone (thankfully, you don’t have to do that).
+That’s because it is.
+And that’s why we created Psychedelic Passage.
 The decision to use psychedelics for healing should not be taken lightly, and should be made using the best available information.

-For those of you wanting more personalized guidance, one of our trained psychedelic coaches is available to understand your goals and help you build a personalized action plan.
+For those of you wanting more personalized guidance, you may be interested in our trip sitting program where one of our trained psychedelic facilitators is available to understand your goals and help you build a personalized action plan.

 Originally published at https://www.psychedelicpassage.com on September 19, 2020.